-- Number rhymes to support counting like behaviour and saying numbers in order. - Counting puppets to support sequencing of numbers. - Counting everyday objects both indoors and outdoors using number cards within key group sessions to enable children to become familiar with recognition of numbers 1-5. - Comparing quantities using language 'more than' and 'fewer than' - Selecting shapes appropriately for building with
+- Number rhymes to support counting like behaviour and saying numbers in order. - Counting puppets to support sequencing of numbers. - Counting everyday objects both indoors and outdoors using number cards within key group sessions to enable children to become familiar with recognition of numbers 1-5. - · Comparing quantities using language 'more than' and 'fewer than' - Selecting shapes appropriately for building with

-- The world around them using all of their senses to do so - Collections of materials with similar and different properties - Talking about what they see using a wide range of vocabulary - Planting seeds and caring for the growing plants - The different shapes and sizes of seeds we use for planting - What we can grow from seeds - Understand the key features in the life cycle of a plant - Life cycles of animals this can include that of ducks or chicks and observing them hatch in an incubator - Life cycles of mini beasts such a butterfly and observe these change from caterpillar to butterfly - The life cycle of a froq
+- Collections of materials with similar and different properties - · Talking about what they see using a wide range of vocabulary - Planting seeds and caring for the growing plants - The different shapes and sizes of seeds we use for planting - What we can grow from seeds - Understand the key features in the life cycle of a plant - Life cycles of animals this can include that of ducks or chicks and observing them hatch in an incubator - Life cycles of mini beasts such a butterfly and observe these change from caterpillar to butterfly - The life cycle of a frog

-Children can explore...
-Engaging in pretend play and developing complex stories through the small worlds they create

-- Explore colour mixing with watercolours and look at shades of Spring colours - Listening with increased attention to sounds - Singing entire songs - Drawing with increasing complexity such as drawing a face and adding detail
+- Engaging in pretend play and developing complex stories through the small worlds they create - Explore colour mixing with watercolours and look at shades of Spring colours - Listening with increased attention to sounds - Singing entire songs - Drawing with increasing complexity such as drawing a face and adding

-- Develop their communication skills but still have errors for irregular tenses and plurals, e.g. 'runned' instead of 'ran' - Correctly pronounce sounds r, j, th, ch and sh - Listen to longer stories and recall what happens - Use the language they hear in their own play. - Sing a range of nursery rhymes and songs from music sessions in Nursery including Tiny Tweeties.
+- Develop their communication skills but still have errors for irregular tenses and plurals, e.g., 'runned' instead of 'ran' - Correctly pronounce sounds r, j, th, ch and sh - Listen to longer stories and recall what happens - Use the language they hear in their own play. - Sing a range of nursery rhymes and songs from music sessions in Nursery including Tiny Tweeties.